PaddiM8/elk/docs/basics/imports.md

 can either import a file as a module, import all the functions of a file or import some specific functions.
 When a file is imported as a module, all the functions are available through the syntax `moduleName::functionName` where `moduleName`is simply the file name without the extension.
+Note that only public symbols can be imported.

 The `with` keyword followed by a file path (excl. the extension) is used to import a file as a module, while the `using` keyword is used in the same way to